 The Miller / Packan Film Fund supports documentaries that Educate, Inspire and Enrich.
 The Fund is financed through the Rogovy Foundation.
 We believe in the transformational power that comes from enlightening narratives and inspiring characters.

 The Fund began granting in 2016.
 In its first year, grants totaling $150,000 will be awarded to between six and ten filmmakers.
 The fund operates an open call submission process, and awards are announced bi-annually.
 The first grants were awarded in June 2016.

-Each grant is one-time only and offered in amounts of between $5,000 to $25,000.
+Each grant is one-time only and offered in amounts up to $25,000.
 Due to the large number of submissions, our selection process is highly competitive.